-DPH Rule 511-6-1-.02(2) of the Chapter provides guidance to the EHS to view mobile food service operations, which is comprised of the fixed food service establishment (base of operation) with mobile unit(s), as one mobile food service establishment.
+DPH Rule 511-6-1-.02(2) of the Chapter provides guidance to the EHS to view mobile food service operations, which is comprised of the fixed base of operation with mobile unit(s), as one mobile food service establishment.
 The mobile unit(s) simply operates as an extension of and under the managerial authority of the permit holder of its permitted base of operation.
-The local Health Authority, where the base of operation is located, issues the food service permit to authorize the food service establishment to operate as a "Mobile Food Service Operation".
-Each mobile food service unit operating from its permitted base of operation must obtain a "Mobile Food Service Unit Permit" from each County Health Department in which they plan to operate the mobile food service unit.
-Neither the mobile food service unit permit nor the mobile food service operation can operate independently of one another; therefore, if either of the two ceases to exist then both permits are invalidated.
-The food service permit type "Mobile Food Service Operation" must be issued to the base of operation before any mobile food service unit permit can be issued within the county in which the mobile food service unit is to operate.
-Local Health Authorities must communicate with each other to ensure that permits are being properly issued.
+The local Health Authority, where the base of operation is located, issues the food service permit to authorize the mobile food service establishment to operate as a "Mobile Food Service Operation".
+Each mobile food service unit operating from its permitted base of operation must obtain a "Mobile Food Service Unit Permit" from the same County Health Department that issued the base operation permit.
+This is referred to as the Mobile food service establishment's county of origin.
+If the unit will not be operating in the county of origin where the base of operation is located, a permit for the unit is still required in that county.
+This is because the EHS in the county where the base of operation is located must evaluate the entire operation to include both the unit and the base.
+Neither the mobile food service unit nor the mobile food service base of operation can operate independently of one another; therefore, if either of the two ceases to exist then both permits are invalidated.
+The food service permit type "Base of Operation" must be issued to the base of operation before any mobile food service unit permit can be issued within the county in which the mobile food service unit is to operate.
+In counties outside the county of origin, a permit is not required by the mobile food service operation if it has been permitted within another county in the State of Georgia.
+Instead of a permit, mobile food service establishments shall have their permits recognized by counties outside the county of origin through a process called "Authorizing Mobile Food Service Units in Additional Counties".
+Mobile food service units are verified through an application process before recognizing their permits and issuing a "authorization to operate" in a jurisdiction outside their county of origin.
+Local Health Authorities must communicate with each other and utilize the inspection database to ensure that permits are being properly issued for the entire operation before issuing authorizations in counties outside the county of origin.